blogramadhan/data-science/slides_backup_beginner/05_session5_streamlit.md

 3. **Minimize reruns** 🔄
    - Use forms
    - Use session state
-   - Disable auto-rerun for expensive operasi
+   - Disable auto-rerun for expensive operations

 4. **Lazy loading** ⏱️
    - Load data only when needed